-StepZen provides an easy way to create your entire backend API and connect it to any combination of data sources (ex. databases, REST APIs).
-In addition, because StepZen is powered by GraphQL, you can easily connect your StepZen API to any frontend, getting data from across your backends in a single query without overfetching (i.e. getting more data than you need – a common problem with RESTful APIs).
+StepZen provides an easy way to create your entire backend API and connect it to any combination of data sources (e.g. databases, REST APIs).
+In addition, because StepZen is uses GraphQL, you can easily connect your StepZen API to any frontend.
+This enables you get data from across your backends in a single query, without over-fetching.
+For example, getting more data than you need, which is a common problem with RESTful APIs.

 Connect any data source

 A modern application backend isn't just a single monolithic data source.
 It is typically made up of an array of sources – from databases to both internal and third-party APIs and services.
-Pulling all these sources together into a single API can be cumbersome and complicated, often leading to code that is fragile and requiring of constant upkeep.
+Pulling all these sources together into a single API can be cumbersome and complicated, often leading to code that is fragile, which would require constant upkeep.

-StepZen solves this by providing built-in connectors that allow you to easily hook your API to:
+StepZen solves this by providing built-in connectors that enable you to easily hook your API to: